lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 # Use a symmetric alpha or allow it to be non-symmetric due to hyper parameter optimization
 symmetric_alpha = true | false

+# The size limit where the recursive sampler will not spawn more recursive tasks
+# if the document batch size is < than this value, that number of documents will
+# be handled by each document sampling task
+document_sampler_split_limit (default = 100)